princekunal101/academic-section/Studies/Computer-Orginization-and-Architechture/Java-Point/README.md

 ![Register Selected](https://static.javatpoint.com/tutorial/coa/images/bus-and-memory-transfers2.png)
 > _📝_ Note: The number of multiplexers needed to construct the bus is equal to the number of bits in each register.
 The size of each multiplexer must be 'k * 1' since it multiplexes 'k' data lines.
 For instance, a common bus for eight registers of 16 bits each requires 16 multiplexers, one for each line in the bus.
 Each multiplexer must have eight data input lines and three selection lines to multiplex one significant bit in the eight registers.

-A bus system can also be constructed using **three-state gates** instead of multiplexers.
+A bus System can also be constructed using **three-state gates** instead of multiplexers.

 The **three state gates** can be considered as a digital circuit that has three gates, two of which are signals equivalent to logic 1 and 0 as in a conventional gate.
 However, the third gate exhibits a high-impedance state.

-The most commonly used three state gates in case of the bus system is a **buffer gate.**
+The most commonly used three state gates in case of the bus System is a **buffer gate.**

 The graphical symbol of a three-state buffer gate can be represented as:
 ![Buffer gate.javapoint](https://static.javatpoint.com/tutorial/coa/images/bus-and-memory-transfers3.png)
-The following diagram demonstrates the construction of a bus system with three-state buffers.
+The following diagram demonstrates the construction of a bus System with three-state buffers.
 ![Bus line with three state buffer.javapoint](https://static.javatpoint.com/tutorial/coa/images/bus-and-memory-transfers4.png)
 - The outputs generated by the four buffers are connected to form a single bus line.
 - Only one buffer can be in active state at a given point of time.